 - become aggressive if a partner or family member tries to keep you from running or jumping

 Night terrors usually happen earlier in the night, during the first half of your sleeping period.
-This is when you’re in stages 3 and 4 of non-rapid eye movement (NREM) sleep, also called slow-wave sleep.
-It’s uncommon to have them twice in one night, though it can happen.
+This is when you’re in stage N3 of non-rapid eye movement (NREM) sleep, also called slow-wave sleep.
+It’s uncommon to have them twice in 1 night, though it can happen.

 Typically, night terrors only last for several seconds to a minute, but they can continue for 10 minutes or more.
 After a night terror, people usually lie back down and sleep, not remembering the episode when they wake up in the morning.

 You might experience them on a regular basis or just a few times each year.